Health and Safety

 Monitor your health

-Use the Drexel Health Tracker app to monitor your health and symptoms each day and find information on what to do if you are sick.
+Use the Drexel Health Checker app to monitor your health and symptoms each day and find information on what to do if you are sick.
 All students, employees, and visitors to campus are required to check in on the app each day that they will be on campus.
 Regular COVID testing is also required or recommended for all groups who spend time on campus or live in University housing.
 You can learn about COVID-19 testing at Drexel here.

 Wash your hands frequently